vittominacori/erc1363-payable-token/README.md

 [ERC1363Guardian.sol](https://github.com/vittominacori/erc1363-payable-token/blob/master/contracts/examples/ERC1363Guardian.sol)

-Implementation proposal of a contract that wants to accept ERC1363 payments.
-It intercepts what is the ERC1363 token desired for payments and throws if another is sent.
+As example: a contract that allows to accept ERC1363 callback after transfers or approvals.

 It emits a `TokensReceived` event to notify the transfer received by the contract.